Kernix13/markdown-cheatsheet/README.md

 Check out the file in this repo named [frontmatter.md](https://github.com/Kernix13/markdown-cheatsheet/blob/master/frontmatter.md) for an example of how it displays at the top of the file, as well as a description of what frontmatter is, and notes on syntax and YAML.

 In that file I use frontmatter and it looks like it prints out as if it was a table.
 It has just 2 rows: 1st) the keys which become the table headers, and 2nd) the values in the first row.
 What is interesting is how the _tags_ are output with borders.
-I did not use nesting in that example, but I would assume that would out put differently
+I did not use nesting in that example, but I would assume that would output differently.

 Here is an error I got when I tried nesting: